-It was the perfect place to relax and — yep, you guessed it — to take a couple of #beachfashion photos.
+It was the perfect place to relax, work on your tan, watch the sun set, and — yep, you guessed it — to take a couple of #beachfashion photos.

 One of the best things about Liwliwa is that it’s not as crowded as the other mainstream beaches in the country.
 It can’t rival the shores of Palawan, Boracay, and Cebu, but there is something about this place that makes you feel more peaceful and at home.
 I spelled CHILL NIGHTS with L-I-W-L-I-W-A.

 The beach also has a pretty strong signal reception so if you’re dying to capture your #beachvibes photos for Instagram, you’re free to do so.
 We barely got any internet at our hostel, but we did have a weak phone signal.
 It’s the perfect place for to unplug and actually talk to your friends.